Xray-App/xray-zephyr-migration/README.md

 #### Screen Names Configuration

-The following screen name configurations are commented out by default in the Zephyr configuration file.
+If you manually enabled Xray for your project following the instructions in the [enable Xray for your project](https://docs.getxray.app/space/XRAY/301502490/Quick+Setup#Enable-Xray-in-your-projects) guide, you likely used the Xray default screen names.
 You will need to uncomment these values and ensure they match the screen names configured in your Xray instance.

 ```yml
 # Screen names